 How to Write to your B2B's Buying Committee Without Losing Half the Room

-If your B2B messaging gets treated like background noise, there’s a good chance you wrote it with a B2C brain.
+If your B2B messaging gets treated like background noise, chances are you wrote it with a B2C brain.

 In B2C, one person decides.

-That’s the B2B challenge: The 10 Mind Problem
+That’s the B2B challenge: The 10 Minds Problem

-While every company is different, most buying decisions involve a familiar cast — each filtering your message through their own lens.
+While every company is different, most buying decisions will involve a familiar cast — each filtering your message through their own lens.
+By aligning the multi-audience with the key players in the buying committee, you can start to map how they filter your message through their own priorities:

 THE INITIATOR: